uphold/topper-docs/docs/web-sdk.md

 The Web SDK is designed to help you integrate Topper in a seamless way.
 It supports multiple ways of initializing Topper, adding configuration, browser events and multi-instance support.

-Please, refer to the [offical documentation](https://github.com/uphold/topper-web-sdk).
+Please, refer to the [official documentation](https://github.com/uphold/topper-web-sdk).